 Have you been driving in the Ozarks and noticed all the light blue flowers blooming along the highways and in the pastures?
 That, my friends, is common chicory.
 Yes, that chicory.
-The name is famous if you have ever visited New Orleans and had the popular chicory coffee they serve down there.
+The name is famous if you have ever visited New Orleans and had the popular coffee with chicory they serve down there.
 Have you ever wondered what that is that they add to the coffee?
 Read on to find out about this amazing plant that is blooming all over the Ozarks right now.

 What Is Chicory?

 Chicory is native to Europe, Asia, and West Africa.
 It was imported into the United States and became naturalized.
 It can be found growing along roadsides and in pastures.
-In some areas it is grown for livestock forage.
+In some areas, it is grown for livestock forage.

 There are mentions of the use of Chicory in the historical record as far back as the Egyptians and Romans.
 For more information, you can read about it here.